 Each of the key organisations has its own set of interests and responsibilities that are again interpreted and applied by individuals in the respective organisations.
 An important consideration is to ensure that actions carried out do not make them liable for any penalties.
 Focusing attention on two key organisations provides important insights.

 The Meteorology Department is an important source of information but appears to have only limited influence (and arguably interest) in how this information is applied.
 A key consideration appears to be that the information supplied and shared is considered accurate and reliable so as to ensure they are not liable for any penalties.
 This could be a factor in not applying climate scenarios and projections.
 On the other hand, the RID’s main responsibility is to ensure water supply.
 A period of drought therefore puts them under considerable pressure.
-Operating procedures require RID to ensure that priority water supply needs are met at all times: maintaining domestic water supply and maintaining environmental flows from the reservoirs.
+Operating procedures require RID to ensure that priority water supply needs are met at all times, maintaining domestic water supply and maintaining environmental flows from the reservoirs.
 In times of water shortage, their options are limited, but are still negotiated at the local level.

 In areas where basic water supply needs for domestic use cannot be met, the response has been to support local authorities – at Sub-district (Tambon) level – to extract groundwater for their local needs.
 This is considered a short-term emergency response, with responsibility for action firmly placed by higher levels of Government on the shoulders of local authorities.